thatslifescience/github_dev/_posts/2021-04-27-Three-Minute-Thesis-edauster.md

  image_fullwidth: gradschooldiaries-header.jpg
 image:
  thumb: 4-27-2021-edauster.jpg
-teaser: Put a bunch of graduate students in a room to give three-minute talks about their research.
+teaser: Put a bunch of graduate students in a room to give three minute talks about their research.
 Then, put them on a Zoom call and see how it changes.
 What did I learn from one year to the next?
 source-id: 15TofDCMbvvRRYw4nuuf8G0RU0Ki49YSA0CszYYoD1Pc
 published: true
 ---

 Scientists love to talk about their research.
 Give them a microphone and one scientist will usually go on for an hour.
 On March 18th, we took that hour and filled it with 10 different researchers.
 Talk about bang for your buck (especially because it was free)!

 So, if it was a free event, what was the currency?
 Time.
 Time is our most valuable commodity.
 Because we are so guarded of our time, it is even more important to use every minute of a talk intentionally.
-The Three-Minute Thesis (3MT) is an excellent forum to accomplish that goal.
+The Three Minute Thesis (3MT) is an excellent forum to accomplish that goal.

 In the 3MT, graduate students are challenged to outline their research in three minutes or less, with only one static slide as a visual aid.
 This presentation is judged by a panel of non-academics, so we need to ensure that whatever we say is as understandable as possible to people who don't work in our field.
 It all started at the University of Queensland in 2008, and today there are over 900 universities across 85 countries holding 3MTs [1].
 But why has this competition grown to be the world-renowned event that it is today?